 Federal and state laws require OPA to implement support collection orders against affected City employees.
 OPA receives collection orders from:

-If the collection order was initiated by an attorney or court, OPA sends the amount deducted from your pay to the recipient directly.
+If the collection order was initiated by SDU, OPA sends the amount deducted from your pay to them.

-If there is an apparent under-deduction, contact OCSE to determine which payments have been missed.
-Once you know the pay days for which OCSE records show under-deductions, call OPA at (212) 669-8555 to resolve the problem.
-OPA has records of your deductions that may help you resolve the apparent discrepancy with OCSE.
+If there is an apparent under-deduction, contact OPA at (212) 669-8555 to resolve the problem.
+OPA has records of your deductions that may help you resolve the apparent discrepancy with SDU.

 Records of Child Support Payments